pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 PyMC uses the [Aesara](https://aesara.readthedocs.io/en/latest/) library to create and manipulate probabilistic graphs.
 Aesara is backend-agnostic, meaning it can make use of functions written in different languages or frameworks, including pure Python, NumPy, C, Cython, Numba, and [JAX](https://jax.readthedocs.io/en/latest/index.html).

 All that is needed is to encapsulate such function in a Aesara {class}`~aesara.graph.op.Op`, which enforces a specific API regarding how inputs and outputs of pure "operations" should be handled.
 It also implements methods for optional extra functionality like symbolic shape inference and automatic differentiation.
-This is well covered in the Aesara [`Op`s documentation](https://aesara.readthedocs.io/en/latest/extending/op.html) and in our {ref}`blackbox_external_likelihood_numpy` pymc-example.
+This is well covered in the Aesara {ref}`Op documentation <aesara:op_contract>` and in our {ref}`blackbox_external_likelihood_numpy` pymc-example.

 More recently, Aesara became capable of compiling directly to some of these languages/frameworks, meaning that we can convert a complete Aesara graph into a JAX or NUMBA jitted function, whereas traditionally they could only be converted to Python or C.